 Not only do guitarists like to play DADGAD tuning, they like to say it.
 When talking about this particular tuning, you might hear one say “Dad Gad” (“gad” rhymes with “dad”).
 It sounds kind of silly, but then most guitarists have a bit of tom-foolery in them (myself included).

 DADGAD is considered a classic alternate tuning for guitarists who enjoy creating dark and rocking sounds.
 Perhaps the most famous DADGAD song is once again a Jimmy Page/Led Zeppelin creation, “Kashmir.”
-Page made great use of DADGAD tuning and the open string notes to create this memorable riff.
+Page made great use of DADGAD tuning and the open string notes to create this memorable and easy guitar riff.

 Other DADGAD songs include Neil Young’s “Goin’ Back” and, more recently, “Photograph” by Ed Sheeran.